Command Line Interface¶

 Both methods for kernel bandwidth selection the least-squared cross-validation and the AIC have been shown to be asymptotically equivalent.

-The remaining options at this mode of kernel regression postprocessor are described within usage to it and you can see this in the list below.
+The remaining options at this mode of kernel regression postprocessor are described within usage from the CLI and you can see this in the list below.
 All these options are parameters to EstimatorSettings (see EstimatorSettings), that optimizing the kernel bandwidth based on the these specified settings.

 In the case of confusion about this approach of kernel regression, you can visit StatsModels.